glsjsu/rprr2018/README.md

   * script_digits_results.m:  Table II
 - Scripts used to reproduce the results reported in the short paper:
   * script_20news_alpha_scalable3.m:    Figure 1
   * script_tdt2_top30_DMt.m:            Figure 4

 Required external functions:
-(1) The kmeans.m function, available through the Statistics and Machine Learning Toolbox, is needed by the main function ssc-cosine.m.
+- The kmeans.m function, available through the Statistics and Machine Learning Toolbox, is needed by the main function ssc-cosine.m.
 If that toolbox is not available in the computer, then one may use instead a substitute kmeans implementation, such as the litekmeans.m function available at http://www.cad.zju.edu.cn/home/dengcai/Data/Clustering.html.
-(2) The bestMap.m function, available also on the above webpage, is needed by the scripts for finding the best match between the ground-truth labels and the group labels found by the function ssc-cosine.m, in order to compute the clustering accuracy.
+- The bestMap.m function, available also on the above webpage, is needed by the scripts for finding the best match between the ground-truth labels and the group labels obtained by the function ssc-cosine.m, in order to compute the clustering accuracy.

-The litekmeans.m and bestMap.m functions have been included in this submission.
+The litekmeans.m and bestMap.m functions have been included in this repository (for convenience).